R3mmurd/CS50G/assignment00/README.md

-# Assignment 0: “Pong, The AI Update”
+# “Pong, The AI Update”

 ## The goal